CMHL/conferencing-sample/README.md

 This sample Angular application demonstrating how to use the [Chatta API](http://docs.caremessenger.co.uk) to create a video conferencing application.

+See [Hierachy Overview](https://docs.caremessenger.co.uk/introduction.html#overview) for an explanation of high level objects.

 ### NOTE: This repositroy is a work in progress, please check back for updates.

 ## Usage